Orbital

 Probability clouds

 Where does order end, and where does chaos begin?
-The works in the seven-part series Orbitals inhabit this threshold.
+The works of the nine-part series Orbital move within this threshold.
 Clusters of points condense and dissolve, form segments and scatter again.
 The structures oscillate between strict geometry and free formlessness.
-At the center lies the transitional state: a moment when something is neither clearly ordered nor completely chaotic.
-Densifications hint at possible origins or endpoints.
-Forms tilt between stability and dissolution, between clarity and blur.
+At the center lies the transitional state: a moment in which something is neither clearly ordered nor entirely chaotic.
+Densities point to possible origins or endpoints.
+Forms tip between stability and dissolution, between clarity and blur.

-The physical models evoked here stem from a paradigm shift in our understanding of matter.
-Instead of clearly defined paths, early 20th-century physics developed the image of probability clouds: diffuse spaces in which electrons are likely to be found.
-Matter is no longer seen as a sharply delineated form but as a condensation of possibilities within space.
+The physical models that resonate here stem from a paradigm shift in the description of matter.
+Instead of clearly defined orbits, early 20th-century physics introduced the concept of probability clouds: diffuse spaces in which electrons exist with certain likelihoods.
+Matter was no longer understood as a sharply outlined form, but as a condensation of possibilities in space.

-Orbitals translates this idea into a visual language.
-The works display structures engraved on black mirrored glass that emerge from apparent chaos—or dissolve back into it.
-They explore the transition from one state to another, always in the tension between order and indeterminacy.
+Orbital translates this idea into a visual language.
+The works, realized on engraved black mirrors and layered white-glass panels, show structures that emerge out of apparent chaos – or dissolve back into it.
+They reveal the passage from one state to another, always suspended between order and indeterminacy.

 Stefan Macheiner